Eldar-86/Google_API_Unsplash_API/README.md

 - The script needs to be updated in case folder 'Photos' does not exist.
 It needs to check if folder exists, and then create it if not.

-- The script needs handling External (API / HTTP) errors
+- The script needs handling external (API / HTTP) errors